rmusser01/Infosec_Reference/Draft/Embedded.md

 * **Miscellaneous**

 -------------
-### PCB Related
+### PCB Related <a name="pcb"></a>
 * [PCB-RE: Tools & Techniques](https://www.amazon.com/dp/1979331383)

 ------------------------------
-### Point-of-Sale
+### Point-of-Sale <a name="pos"></a>
 * **101**
 * **Articles & Writeups**
 * **Talks & Presentations**
 	* [Chip & PIN is Definitely Broken - Defcon 19](https://www.youtube.com/watch?v=JABJlvrZWbY)
 	* [Jackson Thuraisamy & Jason Tran - Hacking POS PoS Systems](https://www.youtube.com/watch?v=-n7oJqmTUCo)
 	* [Pwning the POS! - Nick Douglas - Notacon11](https://www.irongeek.com/i.php?page=videos/notacon11/pwning-the-pos-mick-douglas)
-		* Everybodyís talking about the Target breach.
-However, thereís lots wrong with the retail spaceÖ and itís been this way for quite some time!
+		* Everybody‚Äôs talking about the Target breach.
+However, there‚Äôs lots wrong with the retail space‚Ä¶ and it‚Äôs been this way for quite some time!
 Focusing on Point of Sale (POS) systems this talk will show you how to exploit friendly the POS ecosystem really is, and how you can help fix things.
 	* [Pandora's Cash Box - The Ghost under your POS - RECON2015](https://recon.cx/2015/slides/recon2015-17-nitay-artenstein-shift-reduce-Pandora-s-Cash-Box-The-Ghost-Under-Your-POS.pdf)
 	* [Retail Store/POS Penetration Testing - Daniel Brown - Derbycon2017](https://www.irongeek.com/i.php?page=videos/derbycon7/s10-retail-storepos-penetration-testing-daniel-brown)
 		* Penetration Testing a retail/POS environment.
 The methods companies are using to try and protect them, methods of bypassing security implementations, and how they tie into a companies overall security.